Small Business Retirement Plans in Chicago, IL

 Benefits of an MEP

-- Improved Access to Benefits: Small companies lacking resources to provide a retirement plan on their own can offer competitive retirement benefits through an MEP., which can help to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.
+• Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can deliver competitive retirement benefits through an MEP., which can help to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP

-The particular, financial-based benefits for your Chicago, IL small business retirement plan will largely be based on the specific plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+The particular, financial-based benefits for your Chicago, IL small business retirement plan will largely be based on the specific plan you choose.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Over half of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:

 Employee Benefits